barefootwriter/KPU/IDEA/promo/testimonials.md

 The difference between IDEA and the modern lecture-hall-classrooms is that I believed that I could learn something from this class.
-The questions were “how” instead of “why”, and “how?” is the question that all inventions and major changes start with, so my question is “how” can Kwantlen expect to become the first interdisciplinary school, and better our education system by introducing a more creative process, if we plan to veto the only set of classes that support our supposed change for the future?
+The questions were “how” instead of “why”, and “how?” is the question that all inventions and major changes start with.

 ### Abbey Ratcliff